infretis/infretis/examples/gromacs/puckering/README.md

 ```
 ## Questions
 * **6:** Has the temperature and density reached the expected values during the NPT equilibration?
+The properties are accessible using `gmx energy -f npt.edr`.
 (Hint: retaw yltsom si metsys ruoY.
 Hint2: The letters of the previous hint are reversed to avoid spoilers.)

 # Step 2: MD run
 Navigate to the `step2_md_run` folder and perform a production MD run.
 Remember to invoke `grompp` with the `-t` flag and give it the final state from the NPT simulation (see the command from the NPT simulation for help).